tfKamran/studio-help/400_use/625_suse_cloud.md

 Configuration > Appliance tab.
 Enable the *Integrate with SUSE Cloud / OpenStack* checkbox and build an *SUSE Cloud / OpenStack / KVM* image.

-While the image builds you can prepare for the uploade:
+While the image builds you can prepare for the upload:

 * Download the openrc.sh from SUSE Cloud:
   Go to Settings > OpenStack Credentials and click on *Download RC File*.